owntone/owntone-server/INSTALL.md

 Note that OwnTone will also work with other versions and flavours of libgcrypt and libcurl, so the above are just suggestions.

-While OwnTone will work with versions of libevent between 2.0.0 and 2.1.3, it is recommended to use 2.1.4+.
-Otherwise you may not have support for simultaneous streaming to multiple DAAP clients.

 Optional packages:

  Feature              | Configure argument       | Packages